seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 I chose option 3 and used ChatGPT and Claude, relying somewhat more on ChatGPT for reading the code because the Lean code was itself produced by an OpenAI model.
 I asked the models to build a table matching the theorems and lemmas in the report with declarations in the Lean file, and then checked the suggested declarations against the source.

-In short, the file proves the result on the exponent of Cohn-Elkies LP bound (Theorem 1.1).
+In short, the file proves the result on the exponent of the Cohn-Elkies LP bound (Theorem 1.1).
-However, several intermediate results and half of the Theorem 1.2 are missing.
+However, several intermediate results and half of Theorem 1.2 are missing.
-More precisely,
+More precisely:

-- Section 2.1 of the report is on radial and $L^1$-to-Schwartz reduction of the problems.
-The formalization does not prove these reductions, rather only considering the Schwartz functions.
+- Section 2.1 of the report discusses the radial and $L^1$-to-Schwartz reductions of the problems.
+The formalization does not prove these reductions; it considers only Schwartz functions.
 - The definition of $\mathsf{A}_+(d)$ is missing.
-It only considers anti-self-Fourier functions and the Fourier pairs, but not self-Fourier functions.
+The formalization considers anti-self-Fourier functions and Fourier pairs, but not self-Fourier functions.
-- Proposition A.1 of the Appendix is not formalized (which is obvious, considering that $\mathsf{A}_+(d)$ is not formalized).
+- Proposition A.1 of the appendix is not formalized (which is obvious, considering that $\mathsf{A}_+(d)$ is not formalized).

-Absence of these results make sense if you imagine that the main goal of Astra is to prove the optimal Cohn-Elkies exponent, where the sign uncertainty principle naturally arises, but $\mathsf{A}_+(d)$ is not needed for it.
+The absence of these results makes sense if you imagine that Astra's main goal is to prove the optimal Cohn-Elkies exponent.
+The sign uncertainty principle naturally arises in this argument, but $\mathsf{A}_+(d)$ is not needed.

-Now, let's read Lean code!
+Now, let's read the Lean code!

 ## Basic definitions